 - Disposal of foreign assets is not subject to stamp tax.

-- Exclusion from taxation of capital gains on sales of permanent residence if proceeds are reinvested in another personal residence in Portugal, European Union, or European Economic Area.
+- Exclusion from taxation of capital gains on sales of permanent residence if proceeds are reinvested in another personal residence in Portugal, the European Union, or the European Economic Area.

-- Exclusion from taxation of capital gains on the sale of second-hand valuable goods: art, cars, and other collectibles.
+- Exclusion from taxation of capital gains on the sale of second-hand valuable goods: art, cars, and other collectables.

 Who may apply: